 According to the FBI, “Reverse mortgage scams are engineered by unscrupulous professionals in a multitude of real estate, financial services, and related companies to steal the equity from the property of unsuspecting senior citizens or to use these seniors to unwittingly aid the fraudsters in stealing equity from a flipped property. “

 The risk of reverse mortgage scams is high for seniors that are having financial troubles because it’s common for people to become desperate in tense financial situations.
 When your loved one feels they have no other options, they could fall victim to scams that are similar to the reverse mortgage scam.
 Make sure to always urge the senior in your life to do business with reputable companies with an outstanding reputation.

 Ponzi schemes are scams that involve taking “investments” from seniors that are told the money is going to create high financial returns and dividends like traditional investments do.
 Instead of being invested, the money is then used to pay new investors, simulating dividend payouts.
 The FBI explains that “This type of fraud is named after its creator—Charles Ponzi of Boston, Massachusetts.
 In the early 1900s, Ponzi launched a scheme that guaranteed investors a 50 percent return on their investment in postal coupons.
 Although he was able to pay his initial backers, the scheme dissolved when he was unable to pay later investors.

-Helping your loved one avoid being scammed is not always easy, but it’s definitely worth the trouble!
-You’re not only helping your loved one save money and time, but you’re giving them advice that genuinely changes their life for the better.
+Helping your family member avoid being scammed is not always easy, but it’s definitely worth the trouble!
+You’re not only helping them save money and time, but you’re giving them advice that genuinely changes their life for the better.
 Work together, stay informed, and enjoy the pleasures of life without the risk of being scammed!